wolfy222/Parse-Basics/README.md

 # Parse-Basics

 ## Task 1 - Creating a database named 'Scores'.
-In this we will be storing scores of different users and their usernames and performing different operations as given below :-
+In this we will be storing scores of different users and their usernames inside our parse server and performing different operations as given below :-

 ### Topic - 1
     Adding usernames and scores of differnt players.